panicmechanic/ZMD/Readme.md

                 Added forget_map effect.
         TOTAL DAYS LEFT = 11 (11)
         ALPHA RELEASE DATE = 6th September

+    26/08/14 Added blind effect, tested that and forget map effect, both work fine.
+Removed but planned for ranged combat, as it is needs cascading changes while pathfinding continues to sprawl out it is better to get pathing fixed and worry about ranged combat later, especially as ranged combat will eventually need pathfinding.
+                Added skills (strength, dex, stealth + will), added @property's for all.
+Implemented them into level up. for monster AI.
+        TOTAL DAYS LEFT = 7.5 (8)
+        ALPHA RELEASE DATE = 4th September

 #Remaining major TODO (in rough order):

+- Would be really cool to find thematic ways to give the player chances to train.
+This could remove the need for xp entirely.

+    E.g you are captured by harpies, after disptaching them you save a prisoner who offers you a special type of

+    training, boosting your stats much more than a level up.
+Maybe giving you a mutation too.
+- Need a fire key for mutations, and a box to list available mutations that are charged and ready to fire
 - Place items in clusters, define level of clusters pwr dungeon level
 - Fix description box by putting it in panel2 and include a new function to describe acc, speed, danger etc.
 - Pathfinding will need an overhaul